The Xometry app works best with JavaScript enabled!

 5. Bowl Gouge

 Bowl gouges (deep-fluted gouges) are faceplate wood lathe turning tools that are ideal for shaping the interior and exterior curves of bowls and similar items.
 Bowl gouges have a long, deep-fluted blade (deeper than a spindle gouge).
-The tip of the blade is either rounded or sharply pointed.
-Like other tools, different sizes and shapes of bowl gouges are ideal for different applications.
-This tool will generally cost between $20–120.
+The tip of a bowl gouge is ground into different profiles, commonly a fingernail or swept-back grind, to suit various cutting styles.
+Bowl gouges are made in different sizes and shapes for specific applications, generally costing $20-$120.

 6. Scraper

-Scapers, like parting tools, are used for obtaining the final, desired surface finishes on turned bowls.
-In general, there are two types of scrapers and both are faceplate turning tools: square-nose and round-nose.
+Scrapers are used for refining shapes and smoothing surfaces, though they do not cut as cleanly as gouges and can leave a less polished surface if not used carefully.
+There are several types of scrapers, including square-nose, round-nose, and specialized forms such as diamond-point or spear-point.
 Square-nose scrapers are used for finishing the outside of a bowl, while round-nose scrapers are used for finishing the inside of a bowl.
 While these are the two main types, there are other types for different applications.
-Scapers are useful because they can often reach areas that can’t be reached by other wood-turning tools.
-These tools will usually cost between $15–130.
+Scapers are useful because they can often reach areas that other wood-turning tools can’t reach.
+Scrapers typically cost between $15-$130.

 What Is a Turning Tool?

-A turning tool is a hand tool used to remove material from a workpiece rotating on a wood lathe.
-There are tools used for spindle cutting – when cuts are made parallel to the axis of the part, to make cylindrical parts – and tools used for faceplate cutting – when cuts are made perpendicular to the axis of the part, to make bowls and other similar items.
+A woodturning tool is a hand tool used with a lathe to remove material from a rotating wooden workpiece.
+Some tools are used for spindle turning, where cuts are made on work held between centers along the axis to create cylindrical parts.
+Others are used for faceplate turning, where work is mounted on a faceplate or chuck to shape bowls and other hollow forms.
 Each wood lathe turning tool will have a handle and a protruding blade.
-There is a wide range of tools, subvarieties of tools, and blade materials available on the market.
-Higher-end tools will typically deliver better accuracies and surface finishes.
+A wide range of tools, their various subtypes, and blade materials are available on the market.
+Higher-end tools, often made from quality high-speed steel or carbide, hold their edge longer and allow smoother, more controlled cuts.

 What Are the Applications of Turning Tools?

 Turning tools can be used to make spindle parts – or cylindrical parts that are symmetrical about the axis of rotation.
 Some examples of spindle parts include table legs, baseball bats, fence spindles, chairs, and lamps.
-Turning tools can also be used to make faceplate parts – or parts that are mounted via the headstock or a faceplate.
-This tool allows workpieces to easily be hollowed out to form bowls, cups, vases, and other similar items.
+Turning tools can also be used for faceplate work, where parts are mounted to the headstock using a faceplate or chuck.
+This setup allows hollowing operations to form bowls, cups, vases, and other similar items.

 How to Choose the Best Wood Turning Tool for Beginners

 1. Become acquainted with using both spindle roughing gouges and spindle gouges.
-Pick a fairly large size of roughing gouge made from high-speed steel, preferably around ¾”.
-Pick a slightly smaller size (¼”–½”) for spindle gouges.
+Choose a roughing gouge around ¾″ wide, made from HSS, and a smaller spindle gouge in the ¼″–½″ range to practice shaping beads and coves.
 These two tools will help beginners get a feel for how to grip the turning tool and how to remove material from the workpiece.

-3. Practice using other tools like chisels and parting tools for spindle finishing or bowl gouges and scrapers for faceplate finishing.
+3. Once comfortable, practice with other tools such as chisels and parting tools for spindle work, and bowl gouges or scrapers for basic faceplate projects.

 How to Identify a Wood Turning Tool